Last Updated on December 27, 2023 by Tariq

 With its rich history, cutting-edge facilities, and captivating shows, the planetarium offers an immersive experience that unveils the mysteries of the universe.

-Named after India’s first Prime Minister, Jawaharlal Nehru, this planetarium was established with the vision of popularizing astronomy and fostering scientific temperament among the masses.
+Named after India’s first Prime Minister, Jawaharlal Nehru, this planetarium was established to popularize astronomy and foster scientific temperament among the masses.

 Since its inception, it has been a beacon of knowledge, providing a platform for both education and entertainment.